Heart Disease and High Blood Pressure

 What About High Blood Pressure Drugs?

-If you have high blood pressure, the lifestyle changes mentioned above may not lower your pressure enough.
+If you have high blood pressure, the lifestyle changes mentioned above may not be enough to lower your pressure.
 Your doctor may recommend adding medication.

 Most people with hypertension need more than one drug to lower their blood pressure.
 The types of high blood pressure drugs include: